On the dimension of the $p$-Bergman spaces: Introduction

 The dimension of Bergman spaces of planar domains are thoroughly understood.
-Wiegerinck \cite{wiegerinck1984domains} proved that Bergman spaces are planar domains are either trivial or infinite dimensional.
+Wiegerinck \cite{wiegerinck1984domains} proved that Bergman spaces of planar domains are either trivial or infinite dimensional.
 Carleson \cite{Carleson1998SelectedPO} characterized domains with infinite dimensional Bergman spaces in terms of the logarithmic capacity of the complement.
-These equivalent characterizations of a planar domain $\Omega$ with infinite dimensional Bergman space are summarized (see Theorem $1.4$ of \cite{gallagher2021closed}) as \begin{enumerate} \item $A^2(\Omega) \neq \{0\}$, \item $\dim A^2(\Omega) = \infty$, \item $c_0( \Omega^c) >0$, \item there exists smooth, strictly subharmonic function $\varphi$ (i.e. $\Delta \varphi > 0$) that is bounded on $\O$. \end{enumerate} Several authors obtained sufficient conditions for infinite dimensionality of planar domains (see for instance, Theorem~1.3 in \cite{gallagher2021closed}).
-The dichotomy of dimension has also been studied for Bergman spaces of holomorphic sections of domains in $\mathbb{P}^1$, and for bundle-valued Bergman spaces of compact Riemann surfaces by Szoke \cite{szHoke2022theorem}, Gallagher-Gupta-Vivas \cite{gallagher2022dimension}, \cite{Gallagher2024}.
+These equivalent characterizations of a planar domain $\Omega$ with infinite dimensional Bergman space are summarized (see Theorem $1.4$ of \cite{gallagher2021closed}) as \begin{enumerate} \item Bergman space $A^2(\Omega)$ is nontrivial, \item Bergman space is an infinite dimensional Banach space, \item logarithmic capacity of the complement of $\O$ is positive, i.e. $c_0( \Omega^c) >0$, \item there exists smooth, strictly subharmonic function $\varphi$ (i.e. $\Delta \varphi > 0$) that is bounded on $\O$. \end{enumerate} Several authors obtained sufficient conditions for infinite dimensionality of the Bergman spaces of planar domains (see for instance, Theorem~1.3 in \cite{gallagher2021closed}).
+The dichotomy of dimension has also been studied for Bergman spaces of holomorphic sections of domains in $\mathbb{P}^1$, and for bundle-valued Bergman spaces of compact Riemann surfaces by Sz\H{o}ke \cite{szHoke2022theorem}, Gallagher-Gupta-Vivas \cite{gallagher2022dimension}, \cite{Gallagher2024}.

 Similar questions for $p$-Bergman spaces of planar domains have been considered before, and are perhaps known to experts.
 To make the article self-contained we study the dimension of $p$-Bergman spaces of planar domains in section $\ref{sec:planar}$.
 We summarize the sufficient criteria characterizing domains with infinite-dimensional $p$-Bergman space in the following theorem, presented as theorem \ref{th:main.planar}:\\